AlgoTradingHub/theplatform-book/source/reference/destructuring.md

 ## Destructuring

-Extracts values from complex structures such as dicts and tables:
+Extracts vаlues from complex structures such as dicts and tables:

 ```o
 o){(a;_;c):x;c}[(1;(1 2; 3);4)]